twosigma/beakerx/README.md

 # BeakerX: Beaker extensions for Jupyter

-JVM kernels with widgets, plotting, and tables.
+JVM kernels with widgets, plotting, tables, and autotranslation.

 ## Dependencies